Veterans Treatment Court to rehab eligible Baton Rouge veterans

 "They did something wrong because they came back and couldn't put up with regular society because of the stress that they went through.
 That's where this court is going to come in and take that place because we're going to put them into treatment.
 They're going to put them into training and they have to accomplish all of those things before they go back out in to the community," said Byron Comeaux with the American Legion.

 The court will provide eligible veterans with substance abuse or mental health treatment-- as well as provide resources for housing, employment, and education.
+Once completed, their conviction will be set aside or prosecution dismissed.

-It isn't available to veterans with murder or sex offenses or a d-w-i that resulted in someone's death.
+It isn't available to veterans with murder or sex offenses or a DWI that resulted in someone's death.

 Candidates will be flagged by parish prison and referred to the court, but only if they want to be.